Laura Solon: Talking and Not Talking

-Laura Solon: Talking and Not Talking was a comedy sketch show created by British Perrier Award-winning comedian Laura Solon.
+Laura Solon: Talking and Not Talking is a comedy sketch show created by British Perrier Award-winning comedian Laura Solon.
 Produced in collaboration with the BBC after her success with Kopfraper's Syndrome: One Man and His Incredible Mind, it was first broadcast on BBC Radio 4.
 Similar to Solon's previous works, Talking and Not Talking is a compilation of a variety of short sketches featuring different recurring and one-off characters.
 The show earned the title of "Best British Radio Sketch Show of 2008" on the British Comedy Guide website.